-We have been talking to employers and we have prepared a guide for teachers, students, employers and employees about the literacy levels and skills they expect and need.
+So the Business Council has been talking to employers and we have prepared a guide for teachers, students, employers and employees about the literacy levels and skills they expect and need.

 Giving workers access to the right skills and training is one thing, but we also need to have workplaces that operate in the best interests of employers, employees, and enterprises.